-9. Land accounts can be prepared in both physical (e.g. hectares) and monetary $(\$, \in, ¥, etc.)$ terms.
-The SEEA-CF accounts that are most fundamental for land are the Asset accounts for land, first with land classified by land cover and secondly, classified by land use.
+12. Land accounts can be prepared in both physical (e.g. hectares) and monetary (\$, \in , \$, etc.) terms.
+There are three core accounts that are most fundamental for land; namely the physical asset accounts for land, first with land classified by land cover and secondly, classified by land use, as well as the monetary asset account for land use.